fflch/drupal/docs/migracaod8.md

 ### Marisa ou Vitor:

-0. Criação de super usuário no mysql:
+0 - Criação de super usuário no mysql:

-    GRANT ALL PRIVILEGES ON *.* TO 'admin'@'%' WITH GRANT OPTION IDENTIFIED BY 'admin';
+    GRANT ALL PRIVILEGES ON *.* TO 'admin'@'%'  IDENTIFIED BY 'admin' WITH GRANT OPTION;

 1 - Escolher um site e bloquear usuários na administração do site